 Ubirikubiri was preceded by Apu Kaz (Mother and baby dugong) 2007, an equally impressive bronze work comprising two intricately cast, life-size dugongs, which in turn developed from earlier life-size carvings of dugongs – a highly prized traditional food for the traditional custodians of the Torres Strait Islands – hewn from far north Queensland cedar.

-Both these bronzes are included in Culture Warriors, the inaugural National Indigenous Art Triennial, which opened on 13 October 2007 as part of the Gallery’s twenty-fifth anniversary celebrations, and which will start its national tour at the Art Gallery of South Australia on 20 June 2008.
+Both these bronzes were included in Culture Warriors, the inaugural National Indigenous Art Triennial, which opened on 13 October 2007 as part of the Gallery’s twenty-fifth anniversary celebrations.
 Nona’s sculptures greet visitors to the exhibition, alongside fellow Queensland artists Danie Mellor’s phantasmagorical installations and Vernon Ah Kee’s wall-text work, creating a whimsical, historical fantasy-scape.

 Ubirikubiri depicts an ancestral story originally from Papua New Guinea, the closest neighbours of the Torres Strait Islands.
 The story involves the Mai Kusi River on the west coast of Papua New Guinea, and Ubirikubiri, the crocodile.
 The warrior figure lying prone on Ubirikubiri’s reptilian back was killed in retribution for maltreating the crocodile.
 The intricate carving on the sculpture relates various aspects of the story and is a masterly development of Nona’s skill as a printmaker, evident in the near-biblical creation narrative represented in the impressive 6-metre-long linocut Yarwarr 2007.